List of political editing incidents on Wikipedia: United Kingdom Parliament

-In March 2012, the Bureau of Investigative Journalism uncovered that UK MPs or their staff had made almost 10,000 edits to the encyclopedia, and that almost one in six MPs had their Wikipedia articles edited from within Parliament.
+In March 2012, the Bureau of Investigative Journalism uncovered that UK MPs or their staff had made almost 10,000 edits to the encyclopedia and that almost one in six MPs had their Wikipedia articles edited from within Parliament.
 Many of the changes dealt with removing unflattering details from during the 2009 expenses scandal, as well as other controversial issues.
 Former MP Joan Ryan admitted to changing her entry "whenever there's misleading or untruthful information [that has] been placed on it."
 Clare Short said her staff were "angry and protective" over mistakes and criticisms in her Wikipedia article and acknowledged they might have made changes to it.
 Labour MP Fabian Hamilton also reported having one of his assistants edit a page to make it more accurate, in his view.
 MP Philip Davies denied making changes about removing controversial comments related to Muslims from 2006 and 2007.

 Labour MP Chuka Umunna was alleged to have created and edited his own Wikipedia page.
 Umunna told the Daily Telegraph that he did not alter his own Wikipedia page, but the paper quoted what they called "sources close to Umunna" as having told the newspaper that "it was possible that one of his campaign team in 2007, when he was trying to be selected to be Labour's candidate for Streatham in the 2010 general election, set up the page."

 Irish former Senator Jim Walsh

-In September 2015, former senator Jim Walsh admitted editing his own Wikipedia entry, claiming it had been edited by "a person from the gay lobby groups".
+In September 2015, former senator Jim Walsh admitted to editing his own Wikipedia entry, claiming it had been edited by "a person from the gay lobby groups".
 He said that he had removed "certain erroneous comments" but did not say which edits he made.
 T.J.
 McIntyre, a law lecturer at University College Dublin, drew attention to edits made from an IP address belonging to the Oireachtas.
 Edits made from that address included removal of controversial comments made by the former senator about gay people or the Marriage Equality referendum.

+Saudi infiltration

+On 6 December 2022, the Wikimedia Foundation announced that it had globally banned 16 users — including seven administrators of Arabic Wikipedia as well as several ordinary users of Arabic Wikipedia and Persian Wikipedia — for conflict-of-interest editing of Middle East and North Africa topics.
+Democracy for the Arab World Now (DAWN) alleged these users to have been agents of the Saudi Arabian government; the organization also drew attention to the case of two administrators of Arabic Wikipedia from Saudi Arabia, — Osama Khalid and Ziyad al-Sofiani — who had been arrested in 2020, and allegedly sentenced to imprisonment on charges including but not limited to their editing of Wikipedia.
+The Foundation rejected DAWN's allegations about Saudi infiltration but did not comment on the incarceration of two administrators, and refused to confirm the specifics of the ban.